Women's Gravel Cycling Camp

 Gifford Pinchot Gravel Gala Sample Route

 The heart of the route is NF-68, known for its ‘luxury gravel,’ which crosses and then parallels the Pacific Crest Trail.
 Soon you descend from the ridge towards Panther Creek where the route connects to NF-6801.
 If NF-68 is luxury gravel, NF-6801 is sort of ‘post-apocalypse gravel.’
-It’s an abandoned forest road so the gradients are kind.
-But NF-6801 makes the ride a true adventure as several washouts mean a bit of hike-a-bike is involved.
+The abandoned forest road makes the ride a true adventure as several washouts mean a bit of hike-a-bike is involved.

 NF-6801 eventually returns to what feels like civilization, also known as NF-60 (or Carson-Guler Rd.), where you’ll enjoy more luxury gravel before a return to pavement for the gentle downhill back to the start.